varunKT001/tloc/README.md

 ## 🧪 Usage

 The `tloc` command can be used to calculate the number of lines of code by providing the location of the file or folder.

-#### Example
+Some additional options and flags that can be used:

+1. `-l` or `--log`: Adding some additional information to the console.

+2. `--`: Ignoring files/directories (_This option must be used at the last_)

+#### Example: Getting number of lines

 ```
 # path to folder